 Although Australia's identity struggle shares some commonalities with those Europe and America, it has some significant differences.
 Specifically, European countries have defined identities.
 Their chief dilemma is whether they should assert them.
 For example, it is possible to define the character of a refined Brit, refined German, refined Italian or refined Frenchman.
 It is basically a person from the country who exhibits the "typical" traits in a manner that commands the respect of others.
 Unlike in the European countries, in Australia, the identity is not defined and it certainly isn’t possible to speak of a refined Australian.
 A "stereotypical" Australian is possible, but not an Australian that could be defined as aspirational for the majority of the population.
 Each year, the government tries to create the aspirational model with the Australian-of-the-Year award, but their winners usually have far more critics than supporters.

 Australia is also different from America because Australia lacks a presidential system in which a conception of a national identity can be promoted.
-Even if there were presidential elections, Australia doesn’t have the glorious founding event, such as a rebellion against the British, to anchor the personal story around.
+Even if there were presidential elections, Australia doesn’t have the glorious founding event, such as a rebellion against the British or protest tea party, to anchor the personal story around.

 In the absence of any historical or presidential-led role models, the Australian identity has evolved into two distinct forms; neither of which have been conciously designed.
 One form is typically referred to as boganism.
 It is often expressed by putting Australian flags on the car, sporting bumper stickers like "real Australians drive utes" or getting a South Cross tattoo.
 The identity tends to also have elements of defiance because the inhabitants of the identity feel they are breaking taboos by identifying themselves as Australian.
 This was evident after the 2003 Cronulla Riots that involved bogan and Lebonese gangs coming to blows on Sydney’s southern beaches.
 The bogans involved saw themselves as “fighting back” and asserting the pride that others wanted to deny from them.